miglgvt/miglgvt/README.md

 ## 💻 Tech Stack

-- **Languages:** Python and R, tidyverse and base, are my go-to languages, but I also dabble in SQL, Matlab, HTM and CSS, and bash/zsh.
+- **Languages:** Python and R, tidyverse and base, are my go-to languages, but I also dabble in SQL, Matlab, HTML and CSS, and bash/zsh.

 - **Tools & Libraries:** I'm experienced in popular bioinformatics tools like BLAST, DESeq2, PyMol, COBRA toolbox; and in commmon Python libraries such as PyTorch, Numpy, Sklearn.
-Within R I have experience the whole Tidyverse andto a smaller degree Shiny apps.
+Within R I have experience with the whole Tidyverse and to a smaller degree Shiny apps.
 I also have limited experience with Docker and KNIME.

 - **Methods:** I am working on developing my knowledge of machine learning methods, having worked with basic regression and classification models, and ANN.